Blog

 Assembling the Perfect Developer Handoff Package

-Handing your designs over to the engineering team should be a clean, organized process, not a chaotic dump of files.
+Handing your designs to the engineering team should be a clean, organized process, not a chaotic dump of files.
 The goal is to leave zero room for guesswork.
 A great handoff package is the single source of truth for how the app should look, feel, and function.

 Frequently Asked Questions